Eric-Carlton/PokemonGoReader/Readme.md

 Pokemon Go Reader
 =================
-Requests information about Pokemon currently in inventory from Niantic and displays stats for each Pokemon in a table.
+Requests information about Pokemon currently in inventory from Niantic and displays stats for each Pokemon in a card or table format.

 Screenshots
 -----------